msvargas/background-service-modbus/README.md

 # Installation

-Unzip project.zip in the desired location
+Copy and paste the project in the desired location

 ```shell
 mkdir ~/shared && cd ~/shared
 ```

+First install dependencies in the ./app folder using `python3 -r requirements.txt`

+Update in the file `https://github.com/msvargas/background-service-modbus/blob/main/modbus_server.service#L7-L9` modbus_server.service the name of the User and WorkingDirectory

 ![image](https://github.com/user-attachments/assets/65ab374b-0f36-4a00-be89-69fb26ebf172)